 A browser’s developer option is a good way to view proper password names instead of asterisks.

-The same hovering technique is applicable for Chrome.
+- The same hovering technique is applicable for Chrome.
 Replace the word “Password” with “text” to get the plain password.

 4. Use a Third-Party Extension

 You can also use a third-party extension to show the passwords while entering your data in the field.
 For Chrome, Edge, and any browser supporting Chrome extensions, ShowPassword is a good option.

-It is easy to control the timing and effect in showing passwords, which can be done with mouse over, double-click, on focus, or pressing the control key.
+- In ShowPassword, it is easy to control the timing and effect to show passwords, which can be done with mouse over, double-click, on focus, or pressing the control key.
 (You can switch effects via the extension’s options.)

 - Once ShowPassword has access to the site, you can use the saved effect, such as mouse-over, to reveal your password.